 Jimi Hendrix’s 1967/68 Fender Stratocaster (Light Blue)

-This guitar is not all that significant at least when compared to some of the others, but it is nonetheless one of the more interesting ones.
-Jimi used it for a very brief period of time, most likely not much longer than a few months.
+This 1967/68 Fender Stratocaster may not hold the same level of significance as some of Jimi’s other instruments, but it’s still one of the more intriguing ones.
+Jimi used it for a very brief period, likely no longer than a few weeks.

-It was first seen in Zurich, Switzerland at the Monsterkonzert on May 31st of 1968 [see comments below, thanks Chad], and then again, in pieces, at the Lagoon Opera House, Salt Lake City on August 30, 1968.
+It was first seen in Zurich, Switzerland, at the Monsterkonzert on May 31, 1968 [see comments below, thanks Chad], and later appeared, broken, at the Lagoon Opera House in Salt Lake City on August 30, 1968.

-Interestingly, Jimi or someone close to him, re-assembled the guitar and Jimi continued using it with half a headstock (the functioning half).
-It was seen in this state in Seattle on September 4, 1968 (thanks Scott).
+Interestingly, Jimi (or someone close to him) reassembled the guitar, and he continued using it with half a headstock (the functional half).
+It was spotted in this state in Seattle on September 4, 1968 [thanks Scott].

-From the photos, the finish seems closest to what Fender used to call ‘Blue Ice metallic’.
-This was a custom finish used on the models made between 1960 and 1969.
-All of Fender’s custom finishes, of course, originated from the popular car finishes from back in the day.
+From the photos, the guitar’s finish closely resembles Fender’s ‘Blue Ice Metallic,’ a custom color used on models produced between 1960 and 1969.
+Like all of Fender’s custom finishes, this shade was inspired by popular car paint colors of the era.

-As can be seen in the photos taken in Salt Lake City on August 30, 1968 (check comments below), Jimi smashed the guitar at some point in the concert.
-The headstock was pretty much split in half, and a crack formed across the whole body – likely rendering the guitar unusable and unfixable.
+Photos from the Salt Lake City concert on August 30, 1968, show that Jimi smashed the guitar at some point during the show.
+The headstock was split in half, and a large crack formed across the body, likely rendering the guitar unusable.

 Stolen?

-According to the photographer James Davenport, who was at Jimi’s concert at the Municipal Auditorium, Shreveport on July 31, 1968, the guitar was stolen from Jimi a few days after the gig, together with a black Les Paul.
+Photographer James Davenport, who attended Jimi’s concert at the Municipal Auditorium in Shreveport on July 31, 1968, claimed that the blue Strat and a black Les Paul were stolen from Jimi a few days after the show.

 He had the [blue Fender] guitar a total of three or four days before it was stolen.